Licence Checker England

 5 years (standard) or 1 year (where council determines shorter term is appropriate for closer monitoring)

 Processing typically takes 12 weeks.
-Operating without a licence carries penalties of up to £30,000 civil penalty or unlimited fine in magistrates court.
+Operating without a licence can lead to enforcement action.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Criminal prosecution can carry an unlimited fine.
 Licence conditions document available at https://www.croydon.gov.uk/sites/default/files/2024-10/mandatory-hmo-licensing-conditions.pdf Property types covered: HMOs with 5 or more occupants forming more than one household who share toilet, bathroom or kitchen facilities.
-Includes bedsits, shared houses, converted flats, hostels, bed-and-breakfast establishments (non-holiday), and student accommodation..
+Includes bedsits, shared houses, converted flats, hostels, bed-and-breakfast establishments (non-holiday), and student accommodation.
 Exemptions or exclusions: Registered social housing providers and housing associations are exempt.
-HMOs with 3-4 occupants do not require mandatory licensing but must still meet HMO standards..
+HMOs with 3-4 occupants do not require mandatory licensing but must still meet HMO standards.

 View HMO licensing info on council website